Resource-Adaptive Successive Doubling for Hyperparameter Optimization with Large Datasets on High-Performance Computing Systems: Application Cases

 \section{Application Cases}

-To assess the proposed \ac{RASDA} scheduler, its performance is evaluated across a range of different tasks from the \ac{CV}, \ac{CFD}, and \ac{AM} domain.
-These cases feature various models with different hyperparameters to optimize as well as training datasets of different sizes.
+To assess the proposed \ac{RASDA} scheduler, its performance is evaluated across a range of different tasks from the \ac{CV}, \ac{CFD}, and \ac{AM} domain on seperate training, validation and test dataset splits to avoid overfitting.
+The different cases feature various models with different hyperparameters to optimize as well as training datasets of different sizes.
 The application domains and the set-up of these tasks is described in the following.